michellemark/etl-pipeline/README.md

 ### Goal 2:

-After each automated ETL pipeline run new data is available to the user interface.
+After each ETL pipeline run new data is available to the user interface.

 ### Goal 3: